History of the Knights of Columbus and Catholic University of America: Chair of American History

-In 1920, Pope Benedict XV singled out the contribution of the Order to the University.

 Scholarships

 In December 1904, Cardinal Gibbons appealed to the Knights for more financial aid to help meet operating costs after some investments went sour, and the Order gave nearly $25,000.
 In his letter, he referred to the Knights' "princely munificence" and added that "I know that your bounty is limited only by your means."

 By 1907 the financial situation of Catholic University had improved but was still shaky.
 Archbishop John J. Glennon of St. Louis, chairman of a committee to plan for a $500,000 endowment, appealed to the Knights as the committee believed the Order was the only organization which could raise such a large sum.
-On August 8th he addressed the national convention in Norfolk, urging the Order to "fuse the activities of your Society into one grand movement that would stand out at the head of all Catholic National and Charitable movements in the United States."
+On August 8 he addressed the national convention in Norfolk, urging the Order to "fuse the activities of your Society into one grand movement that would stand out at the head of all Catholic National and Charitable movements in the United States."
 He added that doing so would "give you the position your friends believe you are entitled to, namely the leading Catholic Society of the leading Catholic people of the United States."

 Hearn did not endorse the proposal, and by at least one account seemed cool to the idea, but left it to the "serious and careful thoughts of the delegates."
-The National Council accepted the idea in principal, although several proposals to raise the funds could not find enough support to pass.
+The National Council accepted the idea in principle, although several proposals to raise the funds could not find enough support to pass.
 Eventually, Hearn was instructed to appoint a committee to settle the matter.